 Winner of numerous prestigious awards and grants, Dr. Baron was perhaps the leading expert on the life of G.V.
 Plekhanov (1856 – 1918).
 He wrote or edited, among other works, Plekhanov: The Father of Russian Marxism (1963), Plekhanov in Russian History and Soviet Historiography (1995), and “My Life with G.V.
 Plekhanov” (first published in 1985 in Introspection in Biography).
 Plekhanov is significant in that he introduced Marxist ideas into the Russian context and had a heavy influence on early Russian Marxists, including Lenin, Trotsky, and Stalin.
 Dr. Baron was instrumental in restoring Plekhanov to his proper place in Russian history.
 In addition, in 2001 he authored the first English-language examination of the Khrushchev-era food-price revolt in the Rostov Region of Russia, arguably a precursor to the collapse of the Soviet system.

-Dr. Baron was married to Virginia Baron for sixty years and is survived by three daughters and their families.
+Dr. Baron was married to Virginia Baron for sixty years and passed away in 2017.
+He is survived by three daughters and their families.